johnk-dev/johnk-dev.github.io/_tabs/about.md

 # About Me

 Hello! 👋 I’m John, a passionate technical consultant, web developer, AI enthusiast, and lifelong learner.
+I'm currently living in South Korea, after spending most of my adult life back in the US.

 I created this blog to keep a record of and share my experiences and insights on my technical adventures, web development, and just about anything in life.
 Whether you’re just starting out or a seasoned technologist, I hope you’ll find something useful or inspiring here.